 Keep reading to learn more about dietary choices that could help you lower your cholesterol and lose weight.

-- foods low in saturated fat (lean cuts of meat without skin, low fat dairy)
+- foods low in saturated fat, such as lean cuts of meat without skin and low fat dairy

-- minimally processed, healthy fats like those found in fish, avocado, seeds, and nuts
+- minimally processed, healthy fats like those found in fish, avocado, and nuts

 - fruits and vegetables, excluding white potatoes